zzhikai/tp/docs/DeveloperGuide.md

 The `ObservablePriorityQueue` implements the Java Collections, Iterable, PriorityQueue and Observable interfaces, and exposes all related functionality from these relevant interfaces.

-`Applicants` will also be edited to contain a boolean `flagged` for use as a comparator in the `ObservablePriorityQueue`
+`Applicant` will also be edited to contain a boolean `flagged` for use as a comparator in the `ObservablePriorityQueue`